AnandajithS/amfoss-tasks/task-00/README.md

 # Linux Installation

-Had some trouble dual booting Linux initially, but managed to do it after many failed attempts.
+Had some trouble dual booting Ubuntu initially, but managed to do it after many failed attempts.